Ratchaburi province: The ancient town

+Later history

+The town stands on the banks of the Mae Klong River.

+Rama I held the post of royal yokkrabat of Ratchaburi in the late Ayutthaya period.

-In the late Ayutthaya period and early Rattanakosin period, there is historical evidence that Ratchaburi is an important frontier city, It is a battlefield for many ages.
-Especially during the reign of King Rama I has brought troops to set up the Burmese battle in Ratchaburi area many times, the most important one was the Burmese–Siamese War (1785–1786).
+In the late Ayutthaya period and early Rattanakosin period Ratchaburi was a frontier town and the scene of repeated fighting.
+Rama I led troops against the Burmese there several times, most importantly in the Burmese–Siamese War (1785–1786).

-Later in 1817, In the reign of King Rama II has ordered to build a new city wall on the left bank of the Mae Klong River until the present.
-In the reign of King Rama V in 1894, has changed the government and included the city that are close together to set up as counties and included the city of Ratchaburi, Kanchanaburi, Samut Songkhram, Phetchaburi, Pran Buri and Prachuap Khiri Khan to set up as Ratchaburi county.
+In 1817 Rama II ordered a new city wall built on the left bank of the Mae Klong River, where the town has stood since.
+In 1894, under Rama V, the administration was reorganised and neighbouring towns were grouped together.
+Ratchaburi, Kanchanaburi, Samut Songkhram, Phetchaburi, Pran Buri and Prachuap Khiri Khan were combined as Ratchaburi county.

 Demographics

 Hill tribes, mostly Karen living near the Myanmar border, make up about one percent of the population.
 Some Mon, Lawa, Lao, Chinese and Khmer minorities live in the province.
 Most Mon live in the upper part of the province like Ban Pong and Photharam districts, and tend to live along the river.

 Ratchaburi is 98.3 percent Buddhist.